djin73/ladders-app/README.md

 ### Frontend

 The `frontend` folder contains all the code for the React app behind the frontend for our project.
 Outside of the boilerplate, all of our pages/components are contained in the `components` folder.
 For example, `Dashboard.js` contains all the code for the `/dashboard` page.

-TODO ADD TO THIS-----------------
+Other pages include Home and Account which use other components like singup and textfield.
+It also contains various .css files for different styles.

 ## Running our App